 Grants for Victim Assistance Organizations

 The Indiana Department of Correction (IDOC) is pleased to offer this grant funding opportunity to Indiana community agencies and organizations for projects that focus on crime victim assistance.
-Money for these awards is provided to the IDOC through commercial media outlets creating infotainment inside IDOC facilities.
-The application will be available September 1 through October 31, 2017.
+Funds for these awards are made possible through location fees charged to national commercial media outlets creating documentary and other informative programming inside IDOC facilities.
+The application will be available September 1 through November 30, 2017.
 Funding will be awarded for use January 1 through December 31, 2018.

 Please note we will accept Online applications only.
 You can find it here.
 Because you cannot save information in the online application, we have provided a separate PDF with all the questions so you can prepare in advance if you wish.
 The PDF is for your convenience only.
 The application must be completed in SurveyMonkey to be considered.

 Victims of crime have the right to be free from intimidation.
 Please contact the Victim Services Division at (317) 232-5749 or (800) 447-5604, if you have been harassed or threatened by an offender.
 Our office will make appropriate contacts.